 JPEG Repair Software – JPEG Repair Tool – Fix and Repair corrupt JPEG headers yourself

 Something I have been doing lately is looking into repair of damaged and corrupt JPEG photos.
 I have been offering a JPEG repair service for a while now.
-Learning from that I have created a utility that addresses most common issues with corrupt and damaged JPEG files.
-Creating such a utility has been a long standing wish and I am very happy to finally have such a tool available.
+Learning from that I have created a utility that addresses most common issues with corrupt and damaged JPEG files, JPG-Repair.
+Currently JPG-Repair supports following photo formats (to some degree*):

 - Repair corrupt and damaged JPEG files